 Will the egg donor be responsible for any medical costs?

 All costs are covered by the recipient couple or RCC.
-An insurance policy for medical complications of IVF is purchased for the egg donor (paid for by the recipient couple through RCC).
-Once the donor begins her injectable medicines coverage begins.
-The policy will cover up to $250,000 in any related complications and, to be on the safe side, a $100,000 life insurance policy.
-Our commitment is to make egg donation as safe as possible for the egg donor.
+An insurance policy for any possible medical complications of IVF is purchased for the egg donor (paid for by the recipient couple through RCC).

 What will happen to the donated eggs once they are retrieved?

-Does the egg donor have any legal rights or responsibilities to their eggs?
+Does the donor have any legal rights or responsibilities to her eggs?

-Prior to donating, egg donors sign consent forms that relinquish all rights to the eggs that are retrieved, and to any parental rights, and/or responsibility to children born from those eggs.
+Egg donors sign consent forms that relinquish all rights to the donated eggs, including parental rights, and/or responsibilities to children born from those eggs.

 Once the egg donor has completed the screening process, what will happen?